 Senior Management Overview / Project Strategy and Deployment Training (12 Hours)

-This program can be delivered as one eight hour and one four hour session or three four hour sessions.
-All three sessions will be facilitated and co-led by two RIT instructors.
+This program can be delivered as one eight-hour and one four-hour session or three four-hour sessions.
+All sessions will be facilitated and co-led by two RIT instructors.

 Session 1 - (4 hours)

-The purpose of this session is to provide a brief overview of Lean and Lean Six Sigma tools, concepts, and philosophy so the leadership team has a common baseline of understanding.
+The purpose of this session is to provide a brief overview of Lean and Lean Six Sigma tools, concepts, and philosophy so the leadership team has a common understanding.

 - Lean and Six Sigma overview